Model Successful Programs

 Fisher emphasizes the importance of awareness and education around mental health.
 Under her leadership, in 2019 Deloitte launched an internal campaign, called Mental Health @ Work, which empowers the firm’s employees to treat and care for their mental health as they would their physical health.
 In May 2019, in celebration of Mental Health Awareness Month, Deloitte partnered with Thrive Global to release content throughout the month about how to mitigate stress and practice resilience in the workplace.
 Through resources and learning opportunities, like the company’s Mental Health First Aid training, open conversations about mental health are encouraged.

 “It’s about doing what’s right for our people because we are in the people business,” says Fisher.
 “Many people will experience a mental health issue, or care for someone who will, during their lifetime.
 We want to support our people throughout their life journey and in all aspects of their well-being so that they can be their best selves at work and at home.”
-Return to top of page.

 In recent years, Durham, North Carolina-based Duke University decided that, despite having significant resources in place to assist employees with mental health concerns, they were not maximized due to isolation from other internal wellness initiatives.
 To help, the university created the “Healthy Duke” initiative.